 LA Clippers guard Chris Paul (3) looks on against the

 Clippers agree to trade Chris Paul to Rockets The All-Star point guard played for the Clippers for the past six seasons.
-Check out this story on greenbaypressgazette.com: https://usat.ly/2tYsHBL The Los Angeles Clippers have agreed to deal perennial All-Star PG Chris Paul to the Houston Rockets, where he'll team up with fellow superstar James Harden.
+Check out this story on mysouthshorenow.com: https://usat.ly/2tYsHBL The Los Angeles Clippers have agreed to trade All-Star point guard Chris Paul to the Houston Rockets for Patrick Beverley, Sam Dekker, Lou Williams and a top-three protected 2018 first-round draft pick, a person with knowledge of the agreement told USA TODAY Sports.

 Add your comments below